The Abortion Pill | Medical Abortion

 First trimester medical abortion information

-We provide evidence-based medical information on the abortion pill and first-trimester pregnancy options to help you make a fully informed decision.
+While abortion remains illegal in Arkansas, Options on Main and Options in Paragould are still your first step.
+We provide a $0 consultation, free ultrasound confirmation, and evidence-based medical information on the abortion pill and first-trimester pregnancy options to help you make a fully informed decision.

 The abortion pill is not an option for women with certain health conditions, for women in their second or third trimester, or if the pregnancy is not viable.
-Come see us to confirm your pregnancy and verify how far along you are.
+Book an appointment today to confirm your pregnancy and verify how far along you are.

 How we can help